Torrey-Rhyne-UCSD/bggn213/README.md

 # bggn213
-bioinformatics class 2023

-This repo is for my UCSD bioinformatics class (Fall 2023).
+This repository is for my UCSD bioinformatics class (Fall 2023).